 The 203 cd/m2 shading approach allows SDR and HDR monitors to be used in close proximity in production, so that the content appears well matched between the HDR and SDR displays (minus the highlights that are possible in HDR).
-It may also provide a better match on SDR consumer displays, which now are typically brighter than a BT.2035 [145] reference display based at 100 cd/m2.
+Because this method mimics the EOTF of SDR displays(BT.1886), it may also provide a better match on SDR consumer displays, which now are typically brighter than a BT.2035 [145] reference display based at 100 cd/m2.
 A recent survey of TV peak luminance levels7 measured an average SDR peak luminance of 243 cd/m2 for LCD screens and 218 cd/m2 for OLED screens when in their cinema modes, within an overall range of 125-416 cd/m2.
 However, if 203 cd/m2 SDR content is viewed on a 100 cd/m2 display, mid-tones will appear subjectively darker.
 Conversely, when 100 cd/m2 SDR content is viewed on a consumer TV the mid-tones may appear subjectively brighter.

 Discussion is under-way with industry bodies to address the differences in SDR levels arising from the two approaches, which should be formalized for international program exchange.
-Techniques are being investigated that should ensure that signals derived using either approach appear the same on consumer TVs.